juice-shop/pwning-juice-shop/appendix/troubleshooting.md

 ### Linux

+- **If you are using Kali Linux to build and/or run OWASP Juice Shop, please try another Linux distro.** Kali has proven to be very flaky as a regular runtime environment.
 - If `npm install` fails on Ubuntu with the pre-installed Node.js please install the latest release of Node.js {{book.recommendedNodeVersion}}
   from scratch and try again.